RogerJFX/IntelliSearch/README.md

 **Another attempt to make search results most reliable.**

+:boom: So I finally have it done: micro services now work.
+First issue only is filtering, how ever.
+Watch out!
+Next coming soon.

 There are many use cases for a reliable search:

 1. in any case a reliable search improves results' quality